aurovrata/hybrid-html-dropdown/options.markdown

 ## Filtering Dropdown lists

-The Hybrid dropdown builds the lists of options to diplay at the time of initialisation and used the `listOption` configured option to determine if a given option should appear in the list or not.
-The default funciton used by the plugin is,
+The Hybrid dropdown builds the lists of options to display at the time of initialisation and used the `listOption` configured option to determine if a given option should appear in the list or not.
+The default function used by the plugin is,

 ```javascript
 function(o,i){